cloudmesh-community/book/chapters/faas/openfaas.md

 $ faas-cli new --lang python func-python
 ```

-Above command creates following 3 files in the current directory
+Following 3 files will be created in the current directory
 ```bash
 func-python/handler.py
 func-python/requirements.txt